Introduction

 • Extras such as steam rooms or saunas

-The Heights Racquet & Social Club in Minnesota, for example, provides dedicated men's and women's locker rooms with showers and saunas, plus an in-house laundry service.
-Busy professionals can fit in a match and then refresh before returning to work, which makes taking part easier.
-By contrast, cramped, dated, or unhygienic locker rooms can leave members feeling the club is not meeting their needs.
-Keeping changing facilities clean and updated is a baseline expectation in contemporary clubs.
+Even members who rate facilities as good quality still ask for refreshed locker areas, so continual updates to decor, cleanliness, and convenience matter.
+Higher-end clubs add saunas, whirlpools, and physical therapy rooms.
+The Heights Racquet & Social Club in Minnesota, for example, has dedicated men's and women's locker rooms with showers and saunas plus an in-house laundry service, so busy professionals can fit in a match and refresh before returning to work.
+Cramped or unhygienic changing rooms, by contrast, signal a club is not meeting members' needs.

 Social Spaces and Community Areas